+- Casting Time: Full action

-Ingredient: A glass sphere (+2)
+- Ingredient: A glass sphere (+2)

-Description: Your eyes shine with the light of truth.
+- Description: Your eyes shine with the light of truth.
 For a number of rounds equal to your Magic Characteristic, you can see through illusions, magical and mundane darkness, invisibility, and disguises within 48 yards (24 squares) of you.
-All concealed characters are also revealed to you.
+Concealed characters are revealed to you.